 - Warm up.
 Always take time to warm up and stretch before physical activity.
 Research studies reveal cold muscles are more prone to injury.
 Warm up with activities like jumping jacks, stationary biking, running or walking in place for three to five minutes.
 Then slowly and gently stretch, holding each stretch for 30 seconds.

 - Start slow.
 Remember that moderate physical activity can include walking the dog, working in the garden, playing with the kids or taking the stairs instead of the elevator.

 - Increase intensity only when ready.
 Observe the 10% rule.
 When changing your activity level, increase it in increments of no more than 10% per week.
 This applies to both cardiovascular and strength training.

 - Develop a balanced fitness program.
 Your routine should incorporate cardiovascular exercise, strength training and flexibility.
 In addition to providing a total body workout, a balanced program will keep you from getting bored and lessen your risk of injury.

 It's recommended to exercise regularly throughout the week rather than trying to cram in hours of exercise into one day or a weekend.
 Without regular, beneficial exercise injuries ranging from muscle strains and ligament injuries to possible cardiac issues can occur.

 Be sure to check with your doctor before beginning any new exercise program.
-If you have had a sports injury or chronic condition, consult with your sports medicine specialist.
+If you have had a sports injury or chronic condition, consult with your primary care physician.